• English

 Amman Travel Guide

 It was a sparsely populated, mud-bound farming village before Emir Abdullah chose it to become his new capital in 1921.
-Amman has made a huge improvement from being an insignificant, dusty village to a bustling metropolis.
+Amman has dramatically improved from an insignificant, dusty village to a bustling metropolis.
 It is a constant presence in Amman's downtown area that offers a sensory experience.
-The weight of history is missing here, unlike in many Middle Eastern cities, where Ammanis' self-reliance and intelligence prevail.
-The impulse behind Ammanis' dynamic self-reliance is often displacement: many people who call themselves 'Ammanis' are actually displaced people from other nations.
-Many Circassians, Iraqis, and especially Palestinians have come to the city because they either came here by choice or were forced to do so - and, just recently, a mixture of post-war Syrians and Libyans.
-Combining their unique cultures with the bedouin culture is a challenge.
+The weight of history needs to be added here, unlike in many Middle Eastern cities, where Ammanis' self-reliance and intelligence prevail.
+The impulse behind Ammanis' dynamic self-reliance is often displacement: many people who call themselves 'Ammanis' are displaced people from other nations.
+Many Circassians, Iraqis, and especially Palestinians have come to the city because they either came here by choice or were forced to do so - and recently, a mixture of post-war Syrians and Libyans.
+Combining their unique cultures with the Bedouin culture is a challenge.
 Amman, in reality, hides a cluster of distinct personalities.

 Amman